The child has a fever if his rectal temperature (in the rectum) is 38.0°C (100.4°F) or higher.

 Medication is more useful for easing discomfort than for bringing down the fever.
 A feverish child who doesn’t look ill doesn’t necessarily need medication.

-You can give him either acetaminophen or ibuprofen (See First choice: acetaminophen and Second choice: ibuprofen), unless your doctor makes a specific recommendation for your child.
-Don’t give both types of medication at the same time, unless your doctor advises it.
+You can give him either acetaminophen or ibuprofen (See First choice: acetaminophen and Second choice: ibuprofen), unless a doctor, nurse or pharmacist makes a specific recommendation for your child.
+Don’t give both types of medication at the same time, unless your health professional advises it.

 It’s a good idea to record the type of medication, the dose you give, and at what time.